GSA/security-benchmarks/README.md

 ## GSA Security Benchmarks

 Welcome to General Services Administration (GSA) Information Security Engineering (ISE) GitHub.
-Here you can find tools to help implement and audit GSA security benchmarks
+Here you can find tools to help implement and audit GSA security benchmarks.

 ### What are these benchmarks?